 The context menus of macrofilter input and output blocks also contain a command for adding macrofilter registers, Add Macrofilter Register....
 This is an advanced feature.

 All macrofilter definitions that are contained in the current project can be displayed in the Project Explorer window (by default it is behind the Toolbox on a tab page).
 Using this control, the user can create or edit macrofilters, but it also acts as a filter catalog from which instances can be created by dragging and dropping the items into the Program Editor.

 To create a new macrofilter in the Project Explorer click the Create New Macrofilter... button.
-Then a new window will appear, when you will be able to select the name and the structure of the new macrofilter.
+A new window will appear allowing you to select the name and structure of the new macrofilter.

 The StartUp Program

 It is sometimes useful to have several programs in a single project.
 The most common scenarios are: